-As with any medical evaluation, a patient history is important for establishing the duration of illness, any symptoms, and efficacy of previous therapy.
-A family history is also be obtained.
-In addition, general medical health, systemic illness and current medications are also addressed.
-For younger patients, pregnancy, birth and perinatal historical information should be obtained.
+As with any medical evaluation, a patient history is important for establishing the duration of the illness, any symptoms, and the efficacy of previous therapy.
+A family history is also obtained.
+In addition, general medical health, systemic illness, and current medications are also addressed.
+For younger patients, pregnancy, birth, and perinatal historical information should be obtained.
 The ophthalmologist is responsible for taking an ophthalmic and medical history as part of the examination.

 Patients undergoing an eye examination must have their vision checked.
 Vision testing is possible on patients of any age, including infants.
 Both distance and near vision are often checked using a wall, or projected, eye chart.
 Patients with poor vision may be asked to count fingers or detect the presence of motion or light.
 More specialized techniques are required to assess the visual acuity of infants and pre-verbal children.